 3 phases to your successful Zscaler deployment - The Xalient Best Practice Guide

 You did it.
 You bought Zscaler and now the cloud transformation journey is before you.
 Now what?
 More specifically, when you look back a year from now, how successful will you measure the progress and, more importantly, how well positioned are you for the years to come?
-Kevin Peterson, Xalient’s Senior Cyber Security Strategist and former Director of Security & Network Transformation at Zscaler guides you through Xalient’s Best Practice Guide to your successful Zscaler deployment…
+Below we explore some best practice considerations to bear in mind and ensure a successful Zscaler deployment.

 If you have a rather large deployment, then chances are you also paid up for Zscaler’s Deployment Advisory Services (DAS).
 While that’s the obvious next step, it’s really only the very beginning.
 Where you go beyond the DAS threshold will define just how great your success story will be.
 To help shed some light on what that can look like and how you might be one of the showcase installations, here’s how Xalient, a top Zscaler partner, covers the entire Zscaler deployment journey.